-MG Anthony Woods is married to Cecilia, formerly Cecilia Durham of Dallas, Texas.
-They have been married for 14 years and have seven children.
-Tony, a graduate of Tarleton State University; Amanda and Christen both graduates from Sam Houston State University; Dalton, a graduate of North Texas State University; Ciara, a medical assistant student at the College of Health Care Professionals; David is in the United States Air Force stationed in Alaska; and Daniel is a Senior at Lamar University.
+MG Anthony Woods is married to Cecilia, formerly Cecilia Durham of Dallas, Texas; they have been married for 16 years and have seven children.
+Tony, a graduate of Tarleton State University; Amanda and Christen, both graduates of Sam Houston State University; Dalton, a graduate of North Texas State University; Ciara, a graduate of the College of Health Care Professionals; David is in the United States Air Force, stationed in Louisiana; and Daniel is a Senior at Lamar University.
 MG and Mrs. Woods have one grandson, Marcellus Marquise Pullom.